ealeelab/rtea/README.md

 ---

 # Running rTea
-If running environment is Docker, run docker image for running rTea.
+If you are using Docker as your runtime environment, run the Docker image to execute rTea.
 ```bash
 docker exec -it -v ${GENOME_SNP_TRAN_DIR}:/app/rtea/hg38/genome_snp_tran rTea bash
 ```
-If running environment is Singularity, execute Singularity image for running rTea.
+If the runtime environment is Singularity, execute the Singularity image to run rTea.
 ```bash
 singularity shell -B ${GENOME_SNP_TRAN_DIR}:/app/rtea/hg38/genome_snp_tran \
     rTea.simg
 ```

-rTea supports paired-end fastq files and a bam file as input.
+rTea supports paired-end FASTQ files and a BAM file as input.
-For fastq file input, use the following command;
+For FASTQ file input, use the following command:
 ```bash
 rtea.sh \
         ${R1.fq}.gz \